nemishzalavadiya/Web-Scraping-With-Free-Proxies-And-Scrapy-Tool/README.md

 ### One of my favorite in Scrapy is scrapy.Spider class,
  - scrapy has a very userful scrapy.Spider class which provides a essential code for scraping which we can utilize as a super class and take advantage by saving lots of time and most important is our time.

+### my scraping code is written in GOOGCompetitor.py file